 We are an "emerging growth company" as the term is used in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act") and, as such, have elected to comply with certain reduced public company reporting requirements for this and future filings.
-This prospectus describes the general manner in which the Shares and the Warrant Shares may be offered and sold.
-If necessary, the specific manner in which the Shares and the Warrant Shares may be offered and sold will be described in a supplement to this prospectus.
+This prospectus describes the general manner in which the Warrant Shares may be offered and sold.
+If necessary, the specific manner in which the Warrant Shares may be offered and sold will be described in a supplement to this prospectus.

 Investing in our Common Stock involves risks.
-You should carefully review the risks described under the heading "Risk Factors" beginning on page 14 and in the documents which are incorporated by reference herein before you invest in our securities.
+You should carefully review the risks described under the heading "Risk Factors" beginning on page 12 and in the documents which are incorporated by reference herein before you invest in our securities.